-If laboratory tests are recommended by your clinician, you will be directed to the UHCS lab drawing station with a requisition slip for your tests.
+If laboratory tests are recommended by your clinician, you will be directed to the UHCS lab drawing station for your tests.
+At this time please schedule an appointment in advance.
 There may be some cost associated with lab testing, vaccinations and STI testing, depending upon your health insurance.
-We encourage you to review your health insurance information and speak with your clinician to learn more.
+We encourage you to review your health insurance information or speak with your health insurance company to learn more.

 How much do medical and mental health labs, imaging and medication cost?